bethanyuo/Truffle-Deploy/README.md

 # Develop and Deploy Smart Contracts with Truffle
-Create a smart contract, compile and deploy it using the Truffle Framework and add unit tests for the contract logic using Truffle.
+Create a smart contract, compile and deploy it using the Truffle Framework and add Unit Tests for the contract logic using Truffle.
 Deploy the smart contract in Ganache-CLI with Truffle.
 Then write unit tests for the smart contract and test it with Truffle.
 The contract will be written in Solidity.
 Before getting started, Truffle and Ganache-cli must be installed.
 Ganache-cli will be the tool we will use to create a private blockchain that runs on our machine only.
 For this exercise we will use Ubuntu 16.04.3.

 ## Requirements